At least 12 deaths and several injuries at Virginia Beach municipal complex, police say; shooter also dead: reports

 As the dramatic event was unfolding, Virginia Gov. Ralph Northam urged his constituents to stay away from the area and abide law enforcement warnings in a tweet on Friday.

-The shooting occurred shortly after 4 p.m. when the suspect entered Building 2 of the center on Friday afternoon.
-It houses departments such as planning, public works and public utilities, and employees were seen exiting the building in tears, with some in need of medical assistance, according to reports by Fox News affiliate WAVY News 10.
+The shooting occurred shortly after 4 p.m. when the suspect entered Building 2 of the center and “immediately began to indiscriminately fire upon all of the victims,” Cervera said.
+The building houses departments such as planning, public works and public utilities, and employees were seen exiting the building in tears, with some in need of medical assistance, according to reports by WAVY News 10.

+One victim was in his vehicle when he was shot, Cervera said.

+Officers entered the building and exchanged fire with the shooter.
+The officers rendered first aid on the suspect when he was shot, Cervera said.

-Officers found victims on all three of the building's floors Cervera said.
-They found .45 Caliber handgun with large empty magazines and a sliencer.
+Officers found victims on all three of the building's floors, Cervera said.
+They also found a .45-caliber handgun with large empty magazines and a silencer.

-"It's a huge scene," Cervera told reporters at a news conference.
-"Please understand the intensity of this."

-A rifle and pistol found by police at the scene are believed to have been used in the shooting, CNN reported.
-The weapons were believed to have been purchased legally.
+"The suspect was reloading extended magazines in that handgun, firing at victims throughout the building and at our officers," Cervera said.

-Christina Pullen, a spokeswoman for the FBI in Norfolk, said the bureau was responding to assist Virginia Beach police, The Associated Press reported.
+Christina Pullen, a spokeswoman for the FBI in Norfolk, said the bureau responded to assist Virginia Beach police, the Associated Press reported.

-According to The Virginian-Pilot, City Council Member Barbara Henley had just pulled up to the City Hall building just after 4 p.m. to pick up the agenda when she heard sirens and saw police cars.
+According to the Virginian-Pilot, City Council Member Barbara Henley had just pulled up to the City Hall building just after 4 p.m. to pick up a meeting agenda when she heard sirens and saw police cars.

 "I thought it was an accident," Henley said, according to the paper.